Mutual information as a measure of renormalizability: Integrals in D Integrals in d + 1-dimensional λϕn

 \subsubsection{\texorpdfstring{$\lambda \phi^4$ in $5+1$D}{5+1D}}

 For $ n = 4 $ and $ d = 5 $, \cref{eq:Jfunction} becomes

-We utilize the same substitution as in the $ n = 4 $ and $ d = 3 $ case and then regulate the $ k_{3} $ integral using dimensional regularization, letting $ k_{3}^{4} \to k_{3}^{4+\xi} $.
-We use this in \cref{eq:MIrApp}, perform the time integrals, and take the late-time limit to obtain the $5+1$D result shown in \cref{fig:TDTIminkowskiphi4}.
+where $ \theta_{2} $ is the angle between $ \hat{k}_{1} $ and $ \hat{k}_{2} $.
+We perform the same change of variables as in the $ n = 4 $ and $ d = 3 $ case and regulate the $ k_{3} $ integral using dimensional regularization, letting $ k_{3}^{4} \to k_{3}^{4+\xi} $.
+We use the result in \cref{eq:MIrApp}, taking the late-time limit of the time integrals as described in the main text, to obtain the $5+1$D result shown in \cref{fig:TDTIminkowskiphi4}.